Olympic & Paralympic inspirations

 Digitization

-Venue management applications are still underdeveloped, implemented by lessors in the marketing phase but often shunned by users.
+Venue management applications are still underdeveloped, implemented by lessors during the marketing phase, but often shunned by users.

 During the Games, the various applications (Transport, Tickets and Olympic) were particularly used by visitors.
+I'll give you my positive impressions of these applications:

-- Visible: Everywhere, on all the physical sites or websites, QRcodes encouraged you to download the applications.
+- Visible: Everywhere, on all the physical sites or websites, QRcodes prompted visitors to download the applications.
 Impossible to miss.

 - Systematic: No choice for tickets, you had to go through the tickets application.
 I found this compulsory process very reassuring.